 In your guidance meeting, you will need to complete your options form.
-Where possible we will accommodate your chosen options however, due to group sizes being either too small or too large, this may be reviewed.
+Where possible we will accommodate your chosen options, however, due to group sizes being either too small or too large, this may be reviewed.
 We reserve the right not to run courses which are not viable.
 If this is the case we will talk to you as soon as possible to advise you of this.
+Please note that this meeting is currently likely to be remote via a video link.